We don’t just bring foster children into our homes; we bring them into our marriages.

 A NEW VERSION OF OUR MARRIAGE

 Over time I began to see a part of my wife I had never seen before as she saw a new side to her husband she had yet to see fully in me.
 I saw a beauty in her in how she cared for a baby girl that was not her own but loved her as if she were.
 I saw a woman who felt a deep empathy towards this child's birth mom that only she could truly understand as a mother herself.
-She saw a shift in me as well - a softening in my capacity to fall in love with a child that may likely leave me never knowing how desperately I wanted her to stay.
+She saw a shift in me as well - a softening in my capacity to fall in love with a child that may likely leave.
 It opened my heart and emotions up in new and profound and, honestly, surprising ways.

 Perhaps today, for you, Jesus in your marriage needs to take precedence even over Jesus in your mission.